spacemeshos/testnet-guide/dict.md

 ## Address
 Each account is identified by one unique `public address`.
 An address is displayed in a short-form such as this: `0xebee....ee0443`.
 The full account address is a long number such as: `0xebee4e63a6b0f829f3ad06fb6c4aa80a6860774bc25e9c1b1b2c69b8b4ee0443`.

-## App
+## App (aka Smesh)
 The App integrates the Wallet, the Node and the block producing process into one package which we hope you are going to find delightful and easy to use even without deep technical understanding of cryptocurrency terms and concepts.
 The App is available for Windows 10, OS X and Linux.
 (TODO: add sys requirements page link)

 ## Free Disk Space Commitment
 Explain here...

-## Block Producing
+## Block Smeshing
-Block producing is the process of submitting blocks with transactions to the Testnet network, and participating in the Spacemesh consensus protocol by your Node.
-Before you can produce any blocks, you need to allocate XXXX free storage on your computer hard-drive to Spacemesh.
-This allocation is a one-time process that you only need to do once.
+Block smeshing is the process of submitting blocks with transactions to the Testnet network, and participating in the Spacemesh consensus protocol by your Node.
+Before you can produce any blocks, you need to commit XXXX free storage on your computer hard drive to Spacemesh.
+This commitment is a one-time process that you only need to do once.
 You can use the disk space you allocated to Spacemesh indefinitely.

 You will be prompted to configure mining when you run the Spacemesh App for the first time on your computer.
 You can also setup mining when running a full p2p node in console mode.

 ## Coin Awards
 Smesh coins awarded to people who run nodes which produce blocks on their computers.
-People who run Node have setup block producing and participate in the protocol by leaving their App running 24x7 are entitled to these awards.
+People who run Node have setup block producing and participate in the protocol by leaving their App running 24/7 are entitled to these awards.

 ## Layer Coin awards
 A fixed award amount in Smesh coins set as the total award to be distributed between all block producers who have produced a valid block in a layer.
 This amount is a protocol constant.